 - Our communication and project managers are responsible for the general management.
 When they ask you to do something, you drop all work and help them in a best-effort manner.

-- You should write a blog post about the project you’re working on at least once during the open Summer of code.
+- Your team should write several updates about the project you’re working on during the open Summer of code.
 Ask our communication manager to make you a WordPress login at http://open.summerofcode.be

 - As mentioned before, all communication happens in English, therefore also the blog will be in English.
 We don’t expect complete articles, a few paragraphs that explain the progress of your project is enough.
 Feel free to ask for help from our communication and project managers.